Newtown Act

-The Newtown Act (21 George II c.10) was an act of the Parliament of Ireland regulating municipal corporations, in particular the manner in which parliamentary boroughs elected members to the Irish House of Commons.
+The Newtown Act (21 Geo.
+2. c.
+10 (I)) was an act of the Parliament of Ireland regulating municipal corporations, in particular the manner in which parliamentary boroughs elected members to the Irish House of Commons.

 Provisions

 Clauses 1 to 7 aimed to curtail faggot voters by requiring a rentcharge property qualification for the franchise to be either over ten pounds or else held for over one year prior to the election.
 This restricted temporary conveyancing of parts of a freehold from its true owner to multiple fictitious owners.
-These provisions were an uncontentious technical amendment of an act passed in 1745 (19 George II c.11).
+These provisions were an uncontentious technical amendment of an act passed in 1745 (19 Geo.
+2. c.
+11 (I)).

 The oath required of electors under the 1745 act was amended by clause 5 of the Newtown Act to reflect the changed property restrictions.
 The revised oath restated unchanged the portion which prohibited Irish Roman Catholics from voting:

-I am not a Papist, or married to a Papist, nor do I educate, or suffer to be educated, any of my children under the age of fourteen years in the popish religion.